Skip to Main Content

 Live Webinars

 To earn credits during a live webinar, attendees must be logged into the webinar for at least 75 minutes (of a 90-minute webinar) or 60 minutes (of a 60-minute webinar).
 Once the webinar is complete, click on the Evaluation tab.
 Once the evaluation is completed, click and complete the Attendance tab by entering the verification code from the live webinar.
 You will receive an email from [email protected].
-Watch for this email within 7-10 business days.
+Watch for this email within 7–10 business days.
 If you do not receive it, please check your spam or junk folders, as these emails often end up there.
-Please note you will fill out one affidavit for the full event.
+Please note you will fill out one attendance verification affidavit for the full event.
 Once you complete the affidavit, you can download your certificate(s) of attendance, which will be emailed to you as well from [email protected].

 On-Demand Education

 AHLA offers several ways to obtain credits through self-study.
-Self-study includes ePrograms, which are on-demand versions of our in-person and virtual conferences, on-demand webinars, and 101 online courses.
+Self-study includes ePrograms, which are on-demand versions of in-person and virtual conferences, on-demand webinars, and 101 online courses.
 Many states will designate a certain number of credits each year that may be obtained through self-study.
-Please visit your state bar website for the number credits allowed.
-For a list of our self-study offerings, see a list of our ePrograms, on-demand webinars, or 101 courses.
+Please visit your state bar website for the number of credits allowed.
+For a list of self-study offerings, see a list of ePrograms, on-demand webinars, or 101 courses.

 Obtaining a Certificate of Completion